-- Ÿ We will no longer have to share revenue from proprietary products with other exchanges that are currently part of a UTP Plan. - NASD will no longer have voting control over us as a result of our redemption of the sole outstanding share of series D Preferred Stock for \$1.00. - Ÿ We will be able to more clearly establish our separate identity and gain greater access to the capital markets to obtain financing, which will help us improve our operations and enhance our business. - Ý As a result of exchange registration, we will separate our regulated exchange activities from our other business operations through our adoption of a holding company corporate structure.
+- We will no longer have to share revenue from proprietary products with other exchanges that are currently part of a UTP Plan. - NASD will no longer have voting control over us as a result of our redemption of the sole outstanding share of series D Preferred Stock for \$1.00. - We will be able to more clearly establish our separate identity and gain greater access to the capital markets to obtain financing, which will help us improve our operations and enhance our business. - As a result of exchange registration, we will separate our regulated exchange activities from our other business operations through our adoption of a holding company corporate structure.

-We will not begin to operate as an exchange, however, until the following conditions are met:
+We will not begin to operate as an exchange, however, until certain conditions identified in the SEC's approval order are met.
+As described below, we have made considerable progress toward meeting those conditions:

-- Ÿ We must join five national market system plans. - Ÿ NASD must provide a collection and dissemination facility for collecting and disseminating quotations and trade reports for securities listed on exchanges other than Nasdaq. - Ÿ We must join the Intermarket Surveillance Group, a group of U.S. and foreign securities and futures exchanges that provides a framework for sharing information and coordination of regulatory efforts among its members. - Ϋ́ We must establish a framework for imposing fines on members, in lieu of commencing disciplinary proceedings, for designated rule violations. - Ÿ We must enter into an SEC-approved agreement under Exchange Act Rule 17d-2 with NASD which will allocate to NASD regulatory responsibility for enforcement of exchange rules. - We must submit and receive SEC approval of a fingerprinting plan to provide a framework for our members to submit fingerprints of their employees to the United States Department of Justice, as required by the Exchange Act.
+- The order required us to join five national market system plans.
+In each case, we are now either a member of the plan or expect SEC action to make us a member shortly. - NASD must provide a facility for collecting and disseminating quotations and trade reports for securities listed on exchanges other than Nasdaq.
+Nasdaq has submitted a request to the SEC to allow us to operate as an exchange for Nasdaq-listed stocks while also continuing to operate, on a transitional basis, a quotation and trade reporting facility for non-Nasdaq listed stocks under a delegation of authority from the NASD.
+The goal of the proposal is to ease the transition to exchange status for Nasdaq and its market participants, and to allow us to operate as an exchange for Nasdaq-listed stocks before this condition is satisfied.
+We expect that the SEC will act favorably upon this request.
+In addition, Nasdaq and NASD are working on a proposal under which Nasdaq will provide technology via contract to allow the NASD to operate a facility for non-Nasdaq listed stocks without delegating authority to Nasdaq.
+When that proposal is implemented, Nasdaq would operate as an exchange for non-Nasdaq listed stocks as well. - We have joined the Intermarket Surveillance Group, a group of U.S. and foreign securities and futures exchanges that provides a framework for sharing information and coordination of regulatory efforts among its members. - The SEC has approved a minor rule violation plan to establish a framework for imposing fines on members, in lieu of commencing disciplinary proceedings, for certain designated rule violations. - We have entered into an agreement with the NASD under Exchange Act Rule 17d-2 to allocate regulatory responsibility for enforcement of certain exchange rules to the NASD.
+The SEC has published the agreement for comment, with comments due by May 8, 2006. - We expect to receive SEC approval shortly of a fingerprinting plan to provide a framework for our members to submit fingerprints of their employees to the United States Department of Justice, as required by the Exchange Act.